-Results and summary of qualifying for the Moto2 class at Silverstone:
+Results and summary of qualifying for the Moto2 class in Le Mans:

-Results and summary of the Moto2 race in Austria:
+Results and summary of the Moto2 race in Barcelona: